 “Do you know what jealous means?”
 He shrugged uncertainly.
 “It can mean feeling bad because there’s someone in the way of someone you love.
 Is that how you feel?”
+He nodded.

 I pulled him close.
 “I understand why you feel jealous.
 You have every right to be jealous.
 It’s okay,” I said, and felt guilt and shame lift from both our shoulders.
 I’d avoided the j-word as too toxic to speak, but now that I’d said it, I wanted to repeat it until it lost its power.
 “You can always let us know if you’re feeling jealous.
 We can help.”